Table of Contents

 3.1.14 Pipeline Isolation Fittings (Isolation joint or Flange Insulation Kit)

-The main function of an isolation joint or flange insulation kit is for electrical isolation of various sections of a gas distribution system.
-The requirement for electrical isolation is well spelt out in section 861.1.3 of ASME B31.8
+The main function of an isolation joint or flange insulation kit is to isolate various sections of a gas distribution system electrically.
+The requirement for electrical isolation is well spelt out in section 861.1.3 of ASME B31.8.

-The above-ground facilities e.g. city gate, customer connections are externally painted hence externally protected from corrosion.
+The above-ground facilities, e.g., the city gate and customer connections, are externally painted and hence externally protected from corrosion.
 It is imperative to isolate the underground section protected by CP (Cathodic Protection) and external coating from the above-ground section.
-This is achieved by installing Isolation joints or flange insulation kit at the transition point from above ground to below ground.
+This is achieved by installing Isolation joints or flange insulation kits at the transition point from above ground to below ground.

-Pipeline isolation joints/ flanges shall also be installed at the identified location to minimise or eliminate current leakages to third party facilities that may be directly or indirectly connected to the distribution network.
-Isolation joints may be installed at locations where the pipeline is installed parallel to Overhead electrical transmission line.
+Pipeline isolation joints/ flanges shall also be installed at the identified location to minimise or eliminate current leakages to third-party facilities that may be directly or indirectly connected to the distribution network.
+Isolation joints may be installed at locations where the pipeline is installed parallel to the Overhead electrical transmission line.

-It should be noted that current leakages only occur in the pipeline section made of metals, non-metallic sections of the gas distribution system do not require the installation of Isolation joint.
+It should be noted that current leakages only occur in the metal pipeline section; non-metallic sections of the gas distribution system do not require the installation of an Isolation joint.

 Figure 9: Installed Pipeline Isolation Joints